apfriedman/knocktolock/README.md

-Locks mac screen with Knock to Unlock app API.
+Alfred App Workflow to locks OSX screen using the Knock to Unlock app API.

-Required Knock to Unlock 1.0.12. http://www.knocktounlock.com/
+Requires Knock to Unlock 1.0.12. http://www.knocktounlock.com/